The Lie algebraic structure of colored networks: The Lie algebra

-\section{The Lie algebra $\mathfrak{net}_{\CC,N}$}
+\section{The Lie algebra $\mathfrak{net}_{ \CC,N}$}

-\mlabel{sec:Lie} We are almost done now that the notation and definitions are fixed.
-The problem is reduced to simple matrix calculations to compute the structure constants, observe that they are familiar looking and then draw our conclusions.
-We will use the indices as defined in Definition \mref{def:xynotation} to simplify writing out the proofs.
-Although simple to obtain, the computation of the structure constants will come in handy when we come to the dual pair in \S \mref{sec:dualpair}.
+We are almost done now that the notation and definitions are fixed.
+The problem is reduced to simple matrix calculations to compute the structure constants, observe that they are familiar-looking , and then draw our conclusions.
+We will use the indices as defined in Definition \ref{def:xynotation} to simplify writing out the proofs.
+Although simple to obtain, the computation of the structure constants will come in handy when we come to the dual pair in \S \ref{sec:dualpair}.